xempoweredx/websidekick-starter-theme/README.md

 IT DOES NOT LOAD THE PARENT THEMES CSS FILE(S)!
 Instead it uses the UnderStrap.css and Underscores.css to help conform Bootstrap to WP standards, then loads its own stylesheets.

-Uses the Enqueue method the load and sort the CSS files the correct way instead of the old @import method.
+Uses the Enqueue method to load and sort the CSS files the correct way instead of the old @import method.

 ## Installation
 1. Download the Websidekick Starter Theme latest release .zip.
 2. Go into your WP admin backend.
 3. Install the parent theme UnderStrap first: https://github.com/holger1411/understrap.
 DO NOT activate.
     - Appearance/Themes > Add New > type Understrap in "Search themes" box and click install.
     - IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using this child themes!!
 4. Upload the websidekick-theme-starter.zip (Appearance/Themes > Add New > Upload Theme).
 Be sure the .zip file is named "websidekick-theme-starter.zip".
 Also be sure the .zip file structure contained is "websidekick-theme-starter/{theme-files}" NOT "websidekick-theme-starter/websidekick-theme-starter/{theme-files}"!
     - Or via FTP copy all theme files to "/wp-content/themes/websidekick-theme-starter/{theme-files}".
 5. Activate the Websidekick Theme Starter theme.

 ## Editing